tomasferrerasdev/work-manager/README.md

+This Guide / Doc is still in progress keep coming to check updates ✅✅✅

-# Initial project config 🛠️⚙️
+# Initial project config
 - Engine Locking
     -.nvmrc
     -.npmrc